ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ### While Statement

-There are two loop operators in Bash: `while` and `for`.
-First, we will consider the `while` statement.
-It works simpler than `for`.
+Bash provides two loop operators: `while` and `for`.
+We will start with the `while` statement because it is more straightforward than `for`.

 The `while` syntax resembles the `if` statement.
-It looks like this in general:
+If you write `while` in the general form, it looks this way:
 {line-numbers: true, format: Bash}
 ```
 while CONDITION